5 Tips for Building Easy, Affordable Floating Shelves

 When it comes to classic decor, a basic floating shelf is at the top of my list.
-Whether your style is more rustic, modern, or classic, a DIY floating shelf is doable and beautiful.
-Add decor space and storage to a living room, bathroom, laundry room, kids room, family room, kitchen, hallway… did we miss any rooms?
-Because you can put one here, you can put one there, you can put a floating shelf anywhere!
+Whether your style is more rustic, modern, or classic, adding a floating shelf (or two) is doable and beautiful.
+We have 5 tips for building easy and affordable floating shelves with just 3 boards!

+Love building?
+Be sure to see this $10 Antique DIY Crate or our 20 Things to Build from 2x2s Post!
 My neighbor asked me to make him floating shelves to give to his wife for her birthday.
-They were so simple, and looked to great I thought I’d share them with you!
-We also installed one here in our office/studio to show you how.
+They were simple and looked so great, so I thought I’d share them with you!
+To show you how, we also installed one here in our office/studio.

 This is definitely a one day project start to finish!
-Watch the video tutorial and read below for the free printable building plans.
+Watch the video tutorial and click the link below for the free printable floating shelf building plans.

 This post contains affiliate links.
 See our complete disclosure here.